syncfusion-content/javascript-docs/js/Spreadsheet/Ribbon.md

 ---
 layout: post
-title: Ribbon integration with Spreadsheet.
+title: Ribbon customization with Syncfusion Essential JS Spreadsheet widget.
-description: How to perform ribbon customization with Syncfusion Essential Javascript Spreadsheet widget.
+description: How to perform the ribbon control customization with Syncfusion Essential Javascript Spreadsheet widget.
 platform: js
 control: Spreadsheet
 documentation: ug
 api: /api/js/ejspreadsheet
 ---

-# Spreadsheet Ribbon
+# Javascript Spreadsheet Ribbon

 A ribbon is a command bar that organizes a Spreadsheet's features into a series of tabs at the top of the control.